Post updated: April 2023.

 I’d hate for you to be that bad at business blogging so here are my six beginner’s tips to kick off your business blog:

-1. Come up with a plan
+1. Come up with a plan.

-Most things you do for your business should have an objective.
-They most certainly need a strategy.
-Leave the spontaneity for the bedroom.
+If you’re a fly-by-the-seat-of-your-pants kind of person, I have no time for you.
+Most things you do for business will have an objective.
+Blogging is no different, it most certainly needs a strategy.
+Please, leave the spontaneity for the bedroom.

 Here are a few reasons why I blog:

-- To create searchable helpful content
+- To create searchable content

 - To showcase my skillz